shrikhandem/tapestriR/README.md

 # Getting help
-If you have any questions or need more information about this R package or the methods it implements, please contact Mission Bio at support@missionbio.com
+If you have any questions or need more information about this R package or the methods it implements, please contact Anup at parikh@missionbio.com.
 You can also post questions to the github repository.

 # License
 AGPL-3